huggingface/transformers/docs/source/task_summary.rst

     >>> print(translator("Hugging Face is a technology company based in New York and Paris", max_length=40)) [{'translation_text': 'Hugging Face ist ein Technologieunternehmen mit Sitz in New York und Paris.'}]

 Because the translation pipeline depends on the ``PreTrainedModel.generate()`` method, we can override the default arguments of ``PreTrainedModel.generate()`` directly in the pipeline as is shown for ``max_length`` above.

 Here is an example of doing translation using a model and a tokenizer.
 The process is the following:

 1. Instantiate a tokenizer and a model from the checkpoint name.
 Summarization is usually done using an encoder-decoder model, such as ``Bart`` or ``T5``.
-2. Define the article that should be summarizaed.
+2. Define the article that should be summarized.
 3. Add the T5 specific prefix "translate English to German: "
 4. Use the ``PreTrainedModel.generate()`` method to perform the translation.